nabto/nabto5-releases/5.1/nabto-client-sdk/examples/tcp_tunnel_client/README.md

 Console.

-Once a client is paired with a heat pump a file called `heat_pump_client_state.json` is created.
-The file contains all the information which is neccessary to communicate with the heatpump.
+Once a client is paired with a heat pump a file called `tcp_tunnel_client_state.json` is created.
+The file contains all the information which is neccessary to communicate with the TCP tunnel.

 ## Usage